andrewjong/SwapNet/README.md

 ```
 **2) Make a symlink back to this repository.**
 ```
-ln -s /path/to/faster-rcnn.pytorch/lib /path/to/swapnet-repo/lib
+ln -s /path/to/faster-rcnn.pytorch/lib ${SWAPNET_REPO}/lib
 ```
 Note: symlinks on Linux tend to work best when you provide the full path.
+Replace `${SWAPNET_REPO}` with the full path to wherever you cloned the repository to.

 # Dataset
 Data in this repository must start with the following: